michaelgichia/SocialBookmarking/README.md

   </details>

   ## Styling the application
-  Lets add a few css for styling our application.
+  Let's add a few CSS for styling our application.

   <details>
   <summary>index.css source code</summary>